justin-rhee/justin-rhee/README.md

 - [bash32-check](https://github.com/justin-rhee/bash32-check).
 Blocks the shell lines it can prove will kill your script partway through.
 - [deid-allowlist](https://github.com/justin-rhee/deid-allowlist).
 Drops every field you didn't explicitly allow, before a record leaves your machine.

-Each one is small, tested offline, and honest about what it can't do.
-Every way I've found to fool one is written down in its README.
+Each one is small, tested offline, and clear about its limits.
+The README includes the ways I’ve found to break it so far.

 What I learned building them is in [LESSONS.md](LESSONS.md).